-Old Dominion University is committed to ensuring that its community receives timely, accurate and useful information in the event of an emergency or dangerous situation that poses an immediate threat to the health and safety of ODU community members.
+ODU is committed to ensuring that its community receives timely, accurate and useful information in the event of an emergency or dangerous situation that effect the health and safety of ODU community members.
 The University has a multitiered notification system employing various means for communicating information quickly.
-The University's Emergency Notification System (ODU Alert)

-utilizes: a siren/public address system; text messaging; email; desktop notifications; and ODU's home page.
-Traditionally, ODU uses all these methods of communication in the event an emergency notification is needed.
+The University's Emergency Notification System (ODU Alert) utilizes: a siren/public address system; text messaging; email; desktop notifications; and ODU's home page.
+ODU uses some or all these methods of communication in the event an emergency notification is needed.
 Additionally, at least twice a year, the University will test the emergency notification systems.
 The campus community will be notified in advance of such tests.

-These exercises and tests are designed to assess and evaluate the plans and capabilities of the institution, serve as a unique training opportunity for members of and partners to the University community, and provide a means to understand and practice roles and responsibilities relative to realistic scenarios in an effort to enhance the institution's preparedness and resiliency posture.
+These exercises and tests are designed to assess and evaluate the plans and capabilities of the institution, serve as a unique training opportunity for members of and partners to the University community, and provide a means to understand and practice roles and responsibilities relative to realistic scenarios to enhance the institution's preparedness and resiliency posture.
 Additionally, all exercises and tests are subject to an after-action review process that assesses exercise performance and highlights areas for sustainability and improvement in existing policies, plans, procedures, and protocol.

-Each test is documented and includes a description, the date and time of the exercise and whether it was announced or unannounced.
-The Chief of Police publicizes a summary of the emergency response and evacuation procedures via email at least once each year in conjunction with the test (exercise and drill).
+Each test will be documented and includes a description, the date and time of the exercise and whether it was announced or unannounced.
+ODU Public Safety publicizes a summary of the emergency response and evacuation procedures via University Announcements at least once each year in conjunction with the test (exercise and drill).

 Members of the ODU community with active ODU email accounts are automatically enrolled to receive email alerts and can add a mobile number to their account to receive emergency text messages.
-To best reach the University student community during incidents and emergencies, all ODU students are automatically registered with their provided primary cell phone in the ODU Alerts system.
+To best reach the campus community during incidents and emergencies, all ODU students are automatically registered with their provided primary cell phone in the ODU Alerts system.
 Students can manage their account and add additional numbers to receive notifications using the "Update Me Now" button on the My Information panel in the myODU Portal.
 All faculty and staff can opt-in to receive alerts via https://getrave.com/login/odu.
 Using your MIDAS ID and password to login, you can register the contact methods that are best for you.
 Users may select up to six different methods of contact from ODU Alerts.